anant10/Digital-Distribution-Framework/README.md

 # Digital Distribution Framework

-This is a Video On Demand project and was built with
+This is a Video On Demand digital marketplace developed in collaboration with Wipro Technologies Ltd.
+The project information is proprietary, privileged, and confidential.
+Wipro policies don’t allow the code to be used outside Wipro in any form.
+Only the basic working details of the project are allowed to be presented.
+Click [here](College%20Letter%20Mr.%20Anant%20Shanbhag.pdf) to view the certificate.

 ### Subscriber functionalities
 Sign-Up page for Subscribers